 Last November in Abu Dhabi, my family and I booked a half-day (6-hour) desert safari tour with Emirates Tours.
-We chose the afternoon tour, which will end after sunset and dinner at the desert.
+We chose the afternoon tour (it’s actually considered the “evening desert safari tour”, which will end after sunset and dinner at the desert.

 I went without much expectations, other than knowing that I’m definitely taking soooooooOooOo many photos.
 Being at the desert has always been a dream of mine, especially having read The Alchemist book so many times.

-Abu Dhabi’s desert safari turned out to the most fun activity I did in UAE!
+The desert safari tour in Abu Dhabi turned out to the most fun activity I had in UAE!

-… But only for 5 minutes, because we stopped and got off the car at one part of the desert.
+… But only for 5 minutes, because we stopped and got off the car again, in front of some small dunes.

-The view was gorgeous.
-I was enthralled at what was before me.
+I was enthralled by the gorgeous views.
 Over here, people were just sitting or rolling about on the sand, taking photos.
-We’re actually waiting for the other Land Cruisers to arrive.
+We’re actually here to wait for more Land Cruisers to arrive (groups from the same tour company).
 Of course, I had to take photos for Instagram and my blog =D

 Dune-bashing – Land Cruisers in Teams